by Brian Quillinan – 6th Oct 2015

 The ‘street photographer’ has become a guise to reach a ready made audience.
 And right here we face a massive problem.
 Images individually join a conveyor belt of limitless numbers in a completely random order.
 Thus personal context is virtually lost at the submission point.
 People are viewing images faster and faster in random sequences which means that they start to judge each image by a uniform set of preconceived criteria.
 Anyone who has read Susan Sontag on Photography will remember ‘Plato’s Cave’ and what’s happening here online is an extreme version of that analogy.

 For images to be noticed on this endless conveyor belt they usually have to tap into what the group already know to be commendable.
 There is little room for images that challenge preconception.
 This leads people to try to strategise their approach to photography on the basis of how they presume the to crowd think.
 This it seems is at complete odds with how any photography master of the past worked.
 If someone has decided to wait at a zebra crossing for the first person in stripes to pass then how can there be any sense of surprise when exactly that happens?
-How can the photograph be about anything other than the fact of the planning of that occurance.
+How can the photograph be about anything other than the fact of the planning of that occurrence.
 It seems so one dimensional.

 John Berger suggests in ‘Ways of Seeing’, we perceive images in the context of their surroundings and that includes the precise sequence of images we are fed.
-If this sequence is somewhat nonsensical it can only serve to confuse our judgment and cloud the context.
+If this sequence is somewhat nonsensical it can only serve to confuse our judgement and cloud the context.

 Today, people simply don’t have time to look deeper into every photograph and thus seek familiar cues in order to pause with an image.
-These familliar cues tie us to our preconceptions.
+These familiar cues tie us to our preconceptions.
 For example Paul Graham’s work ‘American Night’ wouldn’t have stood a chance today on social media as these images only become effective when you give them time and thought.
 The fact we are being asked to consider something we may normally presume to be an elementary mistake [overexposure in this case] is an interesting question for ourselves as viewers.
 Its an open attack on our viewing habits themselves.
 Social media seems to be making us lazy & impatient in this regard.

 Having said all that there are a few photographers whose work is popular on-line for good reason.
 Somehow they manage to straddle the line and appeal without compromising their personality in their work.
 However, while they might be able to maintain an audience by continually posting pictures my worry is that if they create an exhibition or book [or even delivered a cohesive sequence on-line] we would’ve seen it all previously having been drip fed it via the social networks.
 I only hope they are holding something better back for later.